itspangler/plaintext-workflow/02_writing/plaintext-workflow.md

         Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium doloremque laudantium, totam rem aperiam, eaque  ipsa quae ab illo inventore veritatis et quasi architecto beatae vitae dicta sunt explicabo.

-Think of this file -- `main.md` -- as the primary document in which you'll draft your writing.
-You can name it whatever you want (but as we'll see later, a shorter name is better).
-Whatever you call it, this document will be at the center of your project workspace.
+Think of this file -- `main.md` -- as the primary document in which you'll draft your writing. **For the purposes of this tutorial, I recommend you name it `main.md`.

 Before moving on to the next section, now would be a good time to fiddle around with Markdown, especially if you've never used it before.
 Some useful resources for writing in Markdown:
   - [Markdown's official documentation](https://www.markdownguide.org/getting-started/)
   - [A great cheatsheet for Markdown syntax](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
   - [A Markdown table generator](https://www.tablesgenerator.com/markdown_tables)

+Feel free to add a few new sections, create a list or table, etc., before continuing.

 # 4. Let's get citational